-The student will work on a project under faculty supervision.
-The project may involve an extension, or more detailed coverage of material presented in other courses.
+From the calendar: The student will work on a project under faculty supervision.
+The project may involve an extension, or more detailed coverage, of material presented in other courses.
 Credit for the course will involve a written as well as oral presentation.

+It is your responsibility to find a supervisor.
+This is a condition for enrolment in the course.
 This course will be delivered in person.
 It serves as a capstone experience for students in the Applied Mathematics undergraduate program.
 By the end of the course the student will have achieved competencies related to conducting research in an area of applied math.
 Specifically, the student will be able to: